 - Upper Back Pain

 If your are in pain and believe you may need back or neck surgery, please contact us for an evaluation and consultation.
 With a pain specialist, you will learn more about alternatives that may suit you.
 Please call us at 201-729-0001 to see if spinal cord stimulation and regenerative therapy is right for you.
 We offer weekday and weekend appointments.
-You can find our clinics in West Orange, Aberdeen, and Lyndhurst.
+You can find us in West Orange, Aberdeen, Clifton, and Lyndhurst.